Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Related Works

-The imbalance in token-to-expert assignments \cite{zhou2022mixtureofexperts, chen2022towards} poses a significant challenge to the deployment of Mixture of Experts (MoE).
-This imbalance leads to inefficiencies in memory, computation, and communication \citep{he-etal-2023-pad, song2023powerinfer, xue2024moeinfinity}, making it a critical bottleneck for MoE scalability and deployment.
-To mitigate this issue, an auxiliary balance loss \cite{shazeer2017outrageouslylargeneuralnetworks} is incorporated into the training process to encourage more uniform token distribution across experts.
-Additionally, various training strategies have been introduced to further balance token assignments: Switch-Transformer \cite{fedus2022switch} and DeepSeek-V2 \cite{deepseekai2024deepseekv2strongeconomicalefficient} implement Token Drop to alleviate expert overload, while DeepSeek-V3 \cite{deepseekai2024deepseekv3technicalreport} introduces an additional sequence-level auxiliary loss to prevent severe token imbalance.
+The imbalance in token-to-expert assignments \citep{zhou2022mixtureofexperts, chen2022towards} poses a significant challenge to the deployment of MoE.
+This imbalance leads to inefficiencies in computation, communication, and memory \citep{he-etal-2023-pad, song2023powerinfer, xue2024moeinfinity}, making it a critical bottleneck for MoE scalability and deployment.
+To mitigate this issue, an auxiliary balance loss \citep{shazeer2017outrageouslylargeneuralnetworks} is incorporated into the training process to encourage more uniform token distribution across experts.
+Additionally, various training strategies have been introduced to further balance token assignments: Switch-Transformer \citep{fedus2022switch} and DeepSeek-V2 \citep{deepseekai2024deepseekv2strongeconomicalefficient} implement Token Drop to alleviate expert overload, while DeepSeek-V3 \citep{deepseekai2024deepseekv3technicalreport} introduces an additional sequence-level auxiliary loss to prevent severe token imbalance.

 However, these techniques primarily focus on training and fail to ensure balanced token assignments during inference.
 Instead, addressing token imbalance at inference often incurs additional resource costs.
-For example, DeepSeek-V3 \cite{deepseekai2024deepseekv3technicalreport} mitigates this issue by duplicating high-load experts and deploying them redundantly.
+For example, DeepSeek-V3 \citep{deepseekai2024deepseekv3technicalreport} mitigates this issue by duplicating high-load experts and deploying them redundantly.
 In contrast, our approach effectively balances token assignments without introducing additional computational overhead.